A member of the rose family, the genus Malus contains 30-55 species of apples and crab apples

 Wildlife: Attracts bees, birds, mammals.
 Rabbits find the bark

-very tasty and chew it off.
+very tasty and will chew it off, badly damaging or killing the tree.
 The bottom trunk of the tree must

-Toxic / Danger: Seeds and leaves contain tiny amounts of
+Toxic / Danger: The seeds and leaves contain tiny amounts of

 hydrogen cyanide.
-Fruit is edible.
-Seeds are toxic only if eaten
+The fruit is edible.
+The seeds are toxic only if eaten in large quantities.

 Origin: Central Asia.
 Domesticated for thousands of years.